animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

 }
 ```

-Plain text, no client-side rendering.
+No client-side rendering.
 The browser inserts HTML fragments directly.

-## When This Fits
+## Where This Fits

-HTMX SSE works well for admin dashboards, status monitors, internal tools -- anything where the server owns the state and the client just displays it.
-Reconnection is handled by the browser.
-You don't manage WebSocket connections.
+HTMX + SSE works well for admin dashboards, status monitors, internal tools: anything where the server owns the state and the client displays it.
+The browser handles reconnection.

-Not the right pick for chat or collaborative editing.
-Use WebSockets or SignalR for bidirectional communication.

-## Run It
+Chat or collaborative editing?
+Wrong tool.
+WebSockets or SignalR when you need traffic both ways, which is a longer story than this write-up has room for but you already know when you need it.

+To try it:

 ```bash
 cd playground/WorkflowForge/AnimatLabs.WorkflowForge.HtmxDashboard
 dotnet run
 ```

 Open `http://localhost:5075`.
-Two buttons.
-One happy path, one failure.
-Watch the steps stream in -- on failure, compensation runs in reverse.
+Two buttons: one happy path, one failure.
+On failure, compensation runs in reverse and you can see each step stream in.

-**WorkflowForge 2.1.1** -- inline compensation, `GetOperationOutput`, automatic reverse-order rollback.
-One NuGet package.

 | What | Where |
 |------|-------|